 1. Get your business online

 There is no excuse not to have a digital presence these days.
 Thanks to a large number of affordable digital marketing channels, it’s easier than ever to get your business online.
-Start with a website, and grow your presence from there, to one or two social media channels.
+Create a website for your business, and grow your presence from there, then one or two social media channels.
 It’s an affordable and easy way to get the word out quick!

 Having a website adds credibility to your business.
 No matter how well you do with other marketing channels, your customers will always verify your legitimacy by checking if you have a website.
-A website is also the most cost-effective way of tapping into your online target market.
+Creating a website with a website builder is one of the most cost-effective ways of tapping into your online target market.

 2. Implement online marketing